 Frequently asked questions – All You Need to Know

-The majority of techno festivals in Germany in 2025 charge between 170€ and 190€ for a ticket.
+The majority of techno festivals in Germany in 2026 charge between €175 and €200 for a ticket.

-Looking at electronic festivals which also offer camping it would be Veryl Festival.
-They currently charge 100€ for a 3-days event.
-If you do not want to camp, you can also go to the 32-hours event Habitat Festival for only 75€.
+Looking at electronic festivals that also offer camping, it would be Mit Dir Festival.
+Especially if you buy 5 tickets together with your friends, the price is better than most other festivals in Germany in 2026.
+If you do not want to camp, you can also go to the 32-hour event Habitat Festival for only €90.

-There is a few tips for people who want to save money: First of all you can buy group-tickets so the price is lower per ticket.
-Secondly you can bring your own liquor to the stages to save money on drinks.
-Taking the bassliner bus is also a smart move because auto-tickets usually cost around 50€.
+There are a few tips for people who want to save money: firstly, you can buy group tickets so the price is lower per ticket.
+Secondly, you can bring your own liquor to the stages to save money on drinks.
+Taking the Bassliner bus is also a smart move because auto-tickets usually cost around €50.

 Festival Graveyard – The ones that did not make it